hamdihacihaliloglu/image-downloader-extension/README.md

 4. Click "Load unpacked" and select the folder containing this project.

 ---
+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---
 ## 🤝 Contribution

 Feel free to fork the repository and create pull requests for new features or improvements.
 Feedback is always welcome!